20n/act/wikiServices/README.md

 There is a directory in this repository called `wiki_front_matter` that contains the main page and assets for our wiki.
 Let's install it!

 ```
-# Upload all the images.
+# Upload the images.
 $ sudo -u www-data php /var/www/mediawiki/maintenance/importImages.php --overwrite --extensions png wiki_front_matter/images
+# Disregard any warnings like `PHP Warning:  mkdir(): No such file or directory in /var/www/mediawiki/extensions/GraphViz/GraphViz_body.php on line 1786`.
+# One of the images is a JPEG.
+$ sudo -u www-data php /var/www/mediawiki/maintenance/importImages.php --overwrite --extensions jpg wiki_front_matter/images
 # Upload all the pages.
 $ find wiki_front_matter/pages -type f | sort -S1G | xargs sudo -u www-data php /var/www/mediawiki/maintenance/importTextFiles.php --overwrite
 # Ensure they're re-rendered.
 Don't use find, as we just want the page names.